Heydon/cel-animation/README.md

-# Frame Based Animation
+# Cel Animation
 A Sass @mixin for creating traditional frame-by-frame animations using "cel" elements, especially with SVG.
 Think gifs, but scalable and with more control over combining animations together.

 ## Install

-Either simply download the `_frame-based-animation.scss` partial from this repo' or use Bower as below:
+Either simply download the `_cel-animation.scss` partial from this repo' or use Bower as below:

 ```
-bower install --save-dev frame-based-animation
+bower install --save-dev cel-animation
 ```

 ## Include in your project

-`@include 'frame-based-animation'`
+`@include 'cel-animation'`

 ## Usage